Jukebox History 1888-1913

 crisis on the stock market in 1893 had an unfortunate effect on Jesse H. Lippincotts activities (he died of a stroke in 1894), and

-business connections soon gave Thomas Alva Edison a major share of the coin-op
+connections gave Thomas Alva Edison a major share of the coin-op phonograph

-phonograph market with the electric Class E of 1899 and the succeeding
+market with the electric Class E of 1899 and the succeeding electric

 Majestic, Windsor, Vulcan, Acme, Eclipse,